puri-adityakumar/lastminuteprep/README.md

-# 📚 Last Minute Prep
+# 📚 Last Minute Prep!

 Imagine this: You're cramming for that big exam, and the stress is real.
 Wouldn't it be awesome to have a study buddy that's fun, efficient, and always available?